orphu/mcdungeon-docs/command-line-ref.rst

 .. option:: --mapstore PATH

    Provide an alternate world to store maps.
-Primarily use this when generating map objects for CraftBukkit multi-worlds.
-All maps should be sored in your "home" world.
+Use this when generating map objects for CraftBukkit multi-worlds.
+All maps should be stored in your "home" world.

 List Subcommand
 ===============